abetusk/dev/projects/laser-spike/laser-spike.md

   and breaks easily.
 The strain relief plate often cracks when screwing the housing in place.
 In any potential future iteration, I would try to use either 3d printing a housing or laser cut wood which then could be spray painted for color and wear resistance.
 * The protoboards are large and clunky.
-I would try to fabricate a custom PCB to reduce size and cost.
+I would try to fabricate a custom PCB to reduce size, cost and time.
 * On one arm, I put each PWM line into it's own sheathing and for the other I put two PWM lines through a single sheath.
 Doubling up the PWM lines per housing sheath uses a lot less space and the right arm is significantly easier to move and put my arm into.